Gerodote/Nvchad_config_cpp/README.md

 ## Is it good?
-It's have clangd through Mason, cmake plugin, some keybindings.
+It's have clangd through Mason, cmake plugin, cmake debugger, c++ debugger, python debugger, some keybindings.
-In general, it's great to use, though no debugger.
+In general, it's great to use.

 ## TODO
 - [x] Debugger stuff.
 Console GDB/LLDB is cool, but some want it inside editor...